 In the event that a registration is rejected because the instrument is already present in the comprehensive inventory, it is up to the CP whether they put the identifier string back into their unused inventory or not.
 Given that each CP would have an initial allotment of roughly 852 Billion identifiers, inventory control is not a high priority.

-B.4 New Security Types and New Pricing Sources
+B.4 New Security Types

-In addition to new identifiers, new Security Types and new Pricing Sources can be created from time to time.
+In addition to new identifiers, new Security Types can be created from time to time.
 The mechanism by which these can be created are entirely parallel to the mechanisms by which new identifiers are created.
 In particular, as the two conditions necessary for a new identifier: 1.
 Uniqueness, and 2.
-Novelty, apply also the Security Types and Pricing Sources, the exact same process is followed:
+Novelty, apply also the Security Types, the exact same process is followed:

-The Registration Authority, as the holder of the definitive repository, is responsible for confirming the uniqueness and novelty of each new Security Type and Pricing Source it creates.
+The Registration Authority, as the holder of the definitive repository, is responsible for confirming the uniqueness and novelty of each new Security Type it creates.

 The Certified Provider(s) are responsible for:

-Confirming the uniqueness and novelty of each new Security Type and Pricing Source it creates against their own inventory.
+Confirming the uniqueness and novelty of each new Security Type it creates against their own inventory.

 Making a call to the RA’s API to confirm the global uniqueness and novelty of the new vocabulary item.